mrtgst/shellnote/README.md

 `shellnote -a "This is a great idea."`

-Your entry will be saved with a timestamp in a tab-separated text file, `~/shellnote.txt`.
+Your entry will be saved with a timestamp in a tab-delimited text file, `~/shellnote.txt`.

 ## Installation